Be a SourceWatcher! Sign up to receive the Weekly Spin -- CMD's free weekly e-newsletter.

 Greening Earth Society

-The Greening Earth Society — funded and controlled by the Western Fuels Association, an association of coal-burning utility companies — claims that greenhouse gas emissions are a good thing because they will lead to greater plant growth and a greener environment.
-It claims that this viewpoint constitutes a "scientifically-sound perspective on the increasing atmospheric carbon dioxide."
+The group, which appears to have collapsed in 2005, claimed that greenhouse gas emissions are a good thing because they will lead to greater plant growth and a greener environment.
+It claims that this viewpoint constitutes a "scientifically-sound perspective on the increasing atmospheric carbon dioxide."[2]

-According to ExxonSecrets, Greening Earth Society and Western Fuels "are located at the same office suite in Arlington, VA.
+According to a 1988 report by the Clearinghouse on Environmental Advocacy and Research, Greening Earth Society and Western Fuels "are located at the same office suite in Arlington, VA.
 They share the same leader, Fred Palmer, several WFA board members serve as the board for GES, and they have the same 'manager of communications and governmental affairs,' Ned Leonard.
-Leonard and Palmer are both registered lobbyists for Western Fuels Association."
-[1]
+Leonard and Palmer are both registered lobbyists for Western Fuels Association."[3]

 Greening Earth Society's view on carbon dioxide is widely rejected by scientists.
 While Canada, Alaska and Siberia might have such a mild increase, Europe is expected to become colder due to shifts of the Gulf Stream, and the heavily populated belt on the Earth's equator is expected be rendered a scorching desert, in effect expanding the Sahara to Asia.
 Sea level rise is expected to displace whole populations and spread dangerous diseases.
 The Intergovernmental Panel on Climate Change estimated that over three billion people would be directly affected, many in technologically and militarily sophisticated nations.